MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 If both apps are closed, you can't receive the call.
 Open Guides to receive the call.

 If both apps are installed and you see conflicting notifications, we recommend you turn off notifications from Remote Assist.
 Select **Settings** > **System** > **Notifications** > **Dynamics 365 Remote Assist** and toggle off.
+This change can take time to propagate.
 You might need to restart the device and wait a few days for the settings to take affect.

 ## Guest users can't send or receive chat messages while in a group meeting